 Alpha Omega Publications (AOP) first developed their LIFEPAC curriculum, a self-instructional learning system using a number of worktext booklets for each subject.
-Years later, AOP responded to the proliferation of computers and improvements in technology by using their LIFEPAC curriculum as the foundation for their computer-based curriculum, Switched-On Schoolhouse (SOS).
+Years later, AOP responded to the proliferation of computers and improvements in technology by using their LIFEPAC curriculum as the foundation for their computer-based curriculum, Switched-On Schoolhouse (SOS) which is run from USB thumb drives.
 Most recently, they created Monarch, an online version of SOS.

-Because both programs share most features in common, I will address those commonalities first.
+Because both SOS and Monarch share most features in common, I will address those commonalities first.

 Both SOS and Monarch are available for grades three through twelve in a completely computerized format that includes full-color graphics, videos, sound, a text-to-speech option, internet excursions, and many other features.